Tributes paid to surgeon killed in South Africa who trained at Edinburgh University

-Tributes have been paid to a University of Edinburgh medicine graduate who was killed during violent protests in South Africa.
+A British surgeon who was trained in Scotland was killed during violent protests in South Africa, an inquest has heard.

-Kar Hao Teoh was a surgeon who had worked across the UK after studying medicine in Edinburgh, most recently practising as a consultant trauma and orthopaedic surgeon at the Princess Alexandra Hospital in Harlow, Essex.

-The 40-year-old medic was on holiday with his family in Cape Town when he died of gunshots to the head.
+Kar Hao Teoh had been on holiday with his family in South Africa when he was fatally shot in the head.

-Dr Teoh has been described as a “dear friend, a dedicated colleague, and a loving family man.”

 It is believed that Dr Teoh took a wrong turn near the airport, when a group approached his vehicle and fatally shot him.

-The outskirts of the city had been experiencing unrest after minibus taxi drivers had announced a strike.
+The outskirts of Cape Town had been experiencing unrest after a strike by minibus taxi drivers against a new law turned into violent protest.

+Ms Brown confirmed that Dr Teoh's body had been repatriated to Essex.
+She added: "The case will be adjourned off and will be heard at some point, depending on the time limits for the evidence to arrive from South Africa."
+The date for a full inquest hearing is to be confirmed.

 The doctor began his successful medical career in Scotland - joining the Royal College of Surgeons of Edinburgh following his graduation from the University of Edinburgh.